mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 Maybe I'm getting a little ahead of myself.
 After all, I still wasn't even sure about the casting.
 For although an evening alone with Monsieur Punch could undoubtedly be romantic, I admittedly am a traditionalist in my belief that a proper sex tape requires two or more human participants, just like it says in the Bible God damn it!

 Still, it was tempting to take myself out of the equation entirely.
-I knew I could find two progressional participants and stage a performance.
+I knew I could find two professional participants and stage a performance.
 Ideally a performance at the *Museum of Communications* in Seattle.
 The two actors would each have their own tape machine that was linked to their partner's vibrator, and they'd play out a sexual encounter entirely by feeding different tape patterns into their machines.
 Oh yeah, getting kinky again!

 Yet on second thought, maybe it really should be a video instead of a performance.
 I could see it: the actors wearing outfits straight out of a music video by *Devo* or *The Residents* to create a surreal porno from a retro-styled future.
 A little erotic perhaps but not explicit.
 The ultimate sex tape!

 It sure sounded great in my head.
 Maybe too great.
 And perhaps still a little too safe too.
 I'd done something like that before, which  was fun, but now I wanted to try something new.
 A performance, but not one on the stage.
 No actors.
-Not set.
+No set.
 No coordination.
 Just an event out in the real world.
 Or no, not an event: a hookup!
 The ultimate hookup!!!

 And finding a second human for this newfangled ménage à trois would prove to be the chief difficulty of this little adventure.